Kuthu

 Kuthu is a 2004 Indian Tamil-language romantic action comedy film directed by A. Venkatesh, starring Silambarasan, Ramya and Kalabhavan Mani.
 It is a remake of the 2003 Telugu film Dil.
 The music was composed by Srikanth Deva, with cinematography by Venkatesh Anguraj and editing by V. T. Vijayan.

-Kuthu was released on 2 April 2004 and became a commercial success.
+Kuthu was released on 14 April 2004 Tamil New Year and became a commercial success.
 Ramya was credited in later Tamil films by her birth name Divya Spandana because she disliked the nickname "Kuthu Ramya" that emerged after the release of this film.

 Plot

 Gurumoorthy "Guru" is a sociable boy from a middle-class family.
 He lives with his parents- a doting mother and a strict but well-meaning father- and a playful maternal uncle, Senthil.
 He enrolls at the VOC College of Arts and Sciences, and falls in love with Anjali, a fellow student, who doesn't reciprocate his affections.

 Anjali's father is the rich and powerful gangster Veerabahu, who is extremely protective of his daughter to the point that he brutally beats up a boy at a temple for brushing past her by accident.
 A misunderstanding results in Guru being beaten up by Veerabahu's men, who suspect that he and Anjali are lovers.
 After this, he vows to win Anjali's love for real.
 In due course, she falls in love with him too.
 How the lovers stand strong in the face of Veerabahu's increasingly desperate attempts to separate them forms the rest of the story.